GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

             since they must remain writable in runtime.
 For example, Laravel will create cached versions of its custom error views only at runtime.
-        -   The version of `/tmp` at App Engine deployment is not the same as the one that is mounted at runtime.
+        -   The version of `/tmp` during deployment is not the same as the one that is mounted at runtime.
-        -   In runtime, Laravel will gradually generate cached versions of views as they are called.
+        -   Instead of pre-caching, Laravel will gradually generate cached versions of views as they are first served.

     -   We don't optimize autoloader because it's already done.
-Laravel's `composer.json` includes configuration `"optimize-autoloader": true` which forces Composer to run this optimization after every `install` command.
+Laravel's `composer.json` includes configuration `"optimize-autoloader": true`, which forces Composer to run this optimization after every `install` command.
 App Engine automatically calls this on every deployment: